inveniosoftware/invenio/docs/modules/jsonalchemy.rst

 used for.

 ``connect(field_name, handler=None)``
-    This is an after evaluation decorator that allows the connection between fields.
-This connection is bidirectional, if the connected field gets modify the decorated field also gets modified and vice versa.
+    This is an post-evaluation decorator that allows the connection between fields.
+This connection is bidirectional: if the connected field gets modified, then the decorated field also gets modified and vice versa.

-    The optional handler function will be called whenever there is any modification in any of the field.
+    The optional handler function will be called whenever there is any modification in any of the fields.
 The default behavior is to propagate the value across all the connected fields.

 ``depends_on(*field_names)``
-    Before rule evaluation decorator that simply tells JSONAlchemy whether the rule will be evaluated depending on the existence of the ``field_names`` inside the current JSON object.
+    This decorator acts before rule evaluation and tells JSONAlchemy whether the rule will be evaluated depending on the existence of the ``field_names`` inside the current JSON object.

-    If the fields are not in the JSON object and their rules were not evaluated yet, then it will try to evaluate them before failing.
+    If the fields are not in the JSON object and their rules have not been evaluated yet, then it will try to evaluate them before failing.

 ``legacy(master_format, legay_field, matching)``
-    On evaluation decorator that add some legacy information the rule that its being applied.
+    An on-evaluation decorator that adds some legacy information to the rule that its being applied.
     The master format is not important if dealing with a creator rule (it will be derived from the rule), otherwise it needs to specified.
     The matching argument is typically a tuple where we connect the legacy field with the subfields.

 ``memoize(life_time=0)``
-    This after evaluation decorator only works with calculated fields, it creates a cached value of the field that is decorated for a determined time.
+    This post-evaluation decorator only works with calculated fields.
+It creates a cached value of the field that is decorated for a determined time.

 ``only_if_master_value(*boolean_expresions)``
-    On evaluation decorator that gives access to the current master value.
-It is typically use to evaluate one rule only if the master value matches a series of conditions.
+    On-evaluation decorator that gives access to the current master value.
+It is typically used to evaluate one rule only if the master value matches a series of conditions.

     The boolean expression could be any python expression that is evaluated to ``True`` or ``Flase``.

 ``only_if(*boolean_expresions)``
-    Like the previous one but in this case we don't have access to the current master value, only to the current JSON object.
+    Like the previous one, but in this case we don't have access to the current master value, only to the current JSON object.

 ``parse_first(*field_names)``
-    It could be seen as a lighter version of ``depends_on``, in this case the rule will be evaluated even though the fields names are not inside the JSON object, it only triggers parsing the rules for the fields.
+    This could be seen as a lighter version of ``depends_on``.
+However, in this case the rule will be evaluated even if the fields names are not inside the JSON object - it only triggers parsing the rules for the fields.

 For more information about the decorators, and also about the other extensions, check the :ref:`parsers` section.

-.. note:: Be aware that right now the order of the decorators is not respected.
+.. note:: Be aware that, right now, the order of the decorators is not respected.

 Model Configuration File